eclipse-cyclonedds/cyclonedds/docs/manual/security/public_key_infrastructure.rst

 There are several ways to set up the certificates and signed configuration files to be used with
 |var-project-short| Security, see :ref:`Example_security_configuration`.

+For deployments requiring hardware-based key protection, see :ref:`pkcs11_hsm` and :ref:`hsm_security_configuration`.